Silent Hill 4: The Room

 is a 2004 survival horror game developed by Team Silent, a group in Konami Computer Entertainment Tokyo, and published by Konami.
 The fourth installment in the Silent Hill series, the game was released in Japan in June and in North America and Europe in September.
-Silent Hill 4 was released for the PlayStation 2, Xbox, and Microsoft Windows.
+Silent Hill 4 was released for the PlayStation 2, Xbox, and Windows.
 Its soundtrack was released at the same time.
 In 2012, it was released on the Japanese PlayStation Network.
 On October 2, 2020, it was re-released on GOG.com with patches to make it playable on Windows 10.

 Unlike the previous installments, which were set primarily in the town of Silent Hill, this game is set in the southern part of the fictional city of Ashfield, and follows Henry Townshend as he attempts to escape from his locked-down apartment.
 During the course of the game, Henry explores a series of supernatural worlds and finds himself in conflict with an undead serial killer named Walter Sullivan.

 Silent Hill 4 features an altered gameplay style with third-person navigation and plot elements taken from previous installments.
-Upon its release, the game received generally favorable critical reaction, and its departure from the typical features of the series received a range of reactions.
+Upon its release, the game received generally favorable reviews from critics, but its departure from the traditional formula of the previous games proved to be divisive.
+However, the game did receive praise for implementing some unique gameplay mechanics like the hauntings within the apartment.

 Gameplay

 The objective of Silent Hill 4: The Room is to guide player character Henry Townshend as he seeks to escape from his apartment.
 Gameplay centers on the apartment, which is shown through a first-person perspective and contains the only save point.
 The other areas of the game are reached through holes formed in the apartment.
-For the first half of the game, the room restores Henry's "health" (a measure of the amount of damage that he can endure before 'dying'); in the second half of the game, however, the room becomes possessed by hauntings that drain his health.
+For the first half of the game, the room restores Henry's health; in the second half of the game, however, the room becomes possessed by hauntings that drain his health.

 In the main levels of the game the player uses the usual third-person view of the Silent Hill series.
 The player has a limited item inventory which can be managed by leaving unneeded items in a chest in Henry's room.
 Silent Hill 4 emphasizes combat during gameplay, with a near-absence of complex puzzles in favor of simple item-seeking tasks.
 Unlike previous games in the series, separate difficulty settings for combat and puzzles are not available; changing the combat difficulty also affects the difficulty of puzzles.
 In the second half of the game Henry is accompanied and helped in combat by his neighbor Eileen Galvin.
 Eileen cannot die while she is with Henry, although as she takes damage she succumbs to possession, which also occurs if she is given a firearm.
 The damage Eileen takes in the game determines whether or not she dies during the final boss fight, directly affecting the ending achieved.